-Under EU Regulation (EU) No 540/2014, the fitment of AVAS to pure electric and hybrid electric vehicles becomes mandatory from 01 July 2019 for new types of vehicles and from 01 July 2021 for all new vehicles.
-Any AVAS fitted voluntarily ahead of these dates must comply with the applicable requirements as set out in this regulation.
+Under EU Regulation (EU) No 540/2014, the fitment of AVAS to pure electric and hybrid electric vehicles became mandatory on 01 July 2019 for new types of vehicles and on 01 July 2021 for all new vehicles.
+Any AVAS fitted voluntarily ahead of these dates needed to comply with the applicable requirements as set out in this regulation.

 You will need to contact original manufacturer or authorised distributor.